 • Title IV school code is 039574

-• As soon as you apply for an alternative loan, contact the Office of Financial Aid so they can certify the application
+• As soon as you apply for an alternative loan, contact Financial Aid staff so they can certify the application

 • Borrow wisely!
 You may borrow an amount equal to the cost of attendance minus any other aid.
 Consider your other loan payments when determining your borrowed amount and do not overextend your ability to repay your total indebtedness.